 Magento Meetup: Shipping, Headless Magento and Zero UI

-On Thursday 25th January, over 90 guests attended the Magento Meet-up event in London, sponsored by Salmon and Dotmailer, to take note of all things Magento Commerce.
+On Thursday 25th January, over 90 guests attended the Magento Meet-up event in London, sponsored by Salmon, a Wunderman Commerce Company, and Dotmailer, to take note of all things Magento Commerce.
 The meeting was presented by Robyn Potter of Temando, and Yousef Cisco of Harvey Nichols (with our very own Head of Innovation, Naji El-Arifi, sprinkling in some Zero UI on the side).
 Attendees also had the opportunity to casually chat about their experiences with the platform over some good pizza and beer.
 So, what was discussed?

 Robyn Potter: Magento 2.2.2 and online shipping

 Robyn Potter, Head of Accounts at Temando, opened the meeting by discussing the changing nature of consumer behaviours, and how the Magento 2.2.2 platform can help businesses meet their ever-growing demands.
 Research uncovered that consumers demand greater online shipping choice; indeed, research shows that 54% of respondents believe the cost of shipping is too high, with 39% of consumers abandoning their baskets due to the unavailability of free shipping.
 In the UK, we’re spoilt for choice, so it is imperative your business gives the consumer what they want; otherwise, your customers will look for better shopping and shipping experiences elsewhere.
 Can your business afford to lose almost two fifths of your customers?
 Robyn doesn’t think so.